ParasiticUniverse/DestinyArmorSearcher/README.md

 # DestinyArmorSearcher
-searches your Destiny 2 armor to find pieces you can safely dismantle.
+Searches your Destiny 2 armor to find pieces you can safely dismantle.
 Essentially, this tool finds pieces that are strictly better than other pieces, i.e. all stats of piece A are better than or equal to those on piece B. You can also choose to ignore certain stats.
 The goal of the tool is to save you some vault space.

 # Requirements:
 Requires Python 3.